 Associations like [this peace group] are run on mutual-aid principles by like-minded people, and much of the work revolves around making principled decisions about which individuals, groups, and causes to support.

 The courts have long held that “collegial” groups like yours have this right.
 In fact that’s a major purpose of such groups — to bring together like-minded people.
 It might be helpful to discuss this point with a lawyer or human rights advocate if it is not clear.

 At this point, I have some questions for the privileged dudes (and dudettes): What the hell do you think we’re here for?
 Is this a social justice movement or a mutual admiration society?
-Is our movement so desperate that you need to recruit any sexist idiot and child-molesting dirtbag who comes along?
+Is our movement so desperate that you need to recruit any sexist creep or child-molesting dirtbag who comes along?
 Aren’t you concerned that this predator might be using you to find more victims?
-Are you so afraid of rocking the boat that you won’t even try to protect your own volunteers?
+Are you so afraid of rocking the boat that you won’t even try to protect your own friends and comrades?
 What kind of “activists” are you?

 Have you heard of the global war on women?
 Are you aware that hundreds of thousands of women are murdered by husbands, fathers, boyfriends, and strangers every year?
 Did you know that millions more women and girls are raped, molested, and terrorized?
 That gender violence is a weapon of war and social control?
 Do you believe that peace and justice includes peace and justice for women too?

 Do you think being “nice” and “inclusive” is going to stop this shit?
 It won’t.
 You know what stops it?
 Stopping it.
 Let me show you how.

 Dudes who feel the need to jump in with a privilege-denying comeback should consider the following: